sofastack/sofastack-doc/sofa-rpc/en_US/RESTful-Swagger.md

 ## Integrate SOFARPC RESTful service with Swagger

-Currently, SOFARPC does not provide the ability to integrate RESTful service with [Swagger](https://swagger.io/) via one click.
-The ability will be provided in future versions, but you can refer to this document to integrate RESTful service with Swagger in the existing versions of SOFARPC.
+Since `rpc-sofa-boot-starter` version 6.0.1, SOFARPC provide the ability to integrate RESTful service with [Swagger](https://swagger.io/) easily.

-### Introduce Swagger related dependencies

-To integrate Swagger, first, you need to introduce Swagger-related dependencies into your application.
-Since SOFARPC's RESTful protocol is based on the JAXRS standard, we just need to introduce Swagger's JAXRS dependency:
+If you are using `rpc-sofa-boot-starter` in SOFABoot or Spring Boot environment and you want to enable Swagger support, first, you need add Swagger dependencies in your pom.xml:

 ```xml
 <dependency>